toledobastos/solarman_battery_autocharge/README.md

-# solarman_battery_autocharge - a Frankenstein code to manage solar prediction and battery autocharge
+# solarman_battery_autocharge - solar prediction and battery autocharge for pysolarmanv5

 The code uses R and Python.
 Python handles the calls to the Solis modbus, made possible via TCP through an open port, which was developed and documented in the pysolarmanv5 library.